mitsuba-renderer/drjit/docs/eval.rst

 When Dr.Jit evaluates an expression, it must generate and compile a *kernel*, i.e., a self-contained parallel program that can run on the target device.
-This compilation step is not free---in fact, compilation can sometimes take *longer* than the actual runtime of a associated kernel.
+This compilation step is not free---in fact, compilation can sometimes take *longer* than the actual runtime of an associated kernel.

 To mitigate this cost, Dr.Jit implements a *kernel cache*.
 Roughly speaking, the idea is that we often end up repeating the same kind of computation with